 HISTORIC PLACE OF WORSHIP: Pictured is Canterbury Cathedral in England.
-It is the mother church of theAnglican Communion.
+It is the mother church of the Anglican Communion.
 The photo was taken by Bishop Anne Germond who, along with 33 recently-appointed bishops, attended a global introduction programme in England.
-We are always looking for help and volunteers to help with Camp.
-If you would like to be part of this wonderful ministry please contact me and I would be happy to speak to you about camp.
-Financial help is needed but most important is your prayers for everyone who is involved in Camp.